mortii/anki-morphs/docs/src/user_guide/glossary.md

 ### sub2srs

 You can get automatically generated Anki cards from tv-shows or movies by using a tool called sub2srs.
-Generating decks with sub2srs is pretty technical so I recommend finding sub2srs decks other people have already made.
+Generating decks with sub2srs is pretty technical, so I recommend finding sub2srs decks other people have already made.

 [You can download many different anime sub2srs decks from this site.](https://www.mediafire.com/folder/p17g5uk4phb41/User_Uploaded_Anki_Decks)